karuppiah7890/issues-info/kubernetes-sigs/cluster-api-provider-azure/issue-1696/STORY.md

 TODO

 - Setup dev environment [DONE]
-- Check how to run tests
+- Check how to run tests [DONE]
-- Check how to run particular tests related to resource groups alone
+- Check how to run particular tests related to resource groups alone [DONE]
 - Write a failing test for the issue - existing managed azure resource group and then update resource group tags should update tags
 - Run the written test and ensure it fails for the proper reason
 - Fix the issue with code
 - Run the written test and check if it passes
 - Checkout the different properties of a resource group other than tags in the K8s resource spec and in the Azure cloud.
 Can the other properties be updated?
 Should that also be managed by the CAPZ controller?
+[DONE]

 ---